DataDog/integrations-core/snowflake/README.md

 By default, this integration monitors the `ACCOUNT_USAGE` schema, but can also monitor the `ORGANIZATION_USAGE` schema to monitor organization-level metrics.

-To collect organization metrics, you can create configure the integration by changing the schema field to `ORGANIZATION_USAGE` and increasing the `min_collection_interval` to reduce the number of queries to Snowflake, as most organization queries have a latency of up to 24 hours.
+To collect organization metrics, you can create configure the integration by changing the schema field to `ORGANIZATION_USAGE` and increasing the `min_collection_interval` to 43200 to reduce the number of queries to Snowflake, as most organization queries have a latency of up to 24 hours.

 Note: To monitor organization metrics, your `user` must have the `ORGADMIN` role.

     ```yaml
        - schema: ORGANIZATION_USAGE
+         min_collection_interval: 43200
+    ```

+Additionally, you can monitor both account and organization metrics at the same time:

+    ```yaml
+    instances:
+      - account: example-inc
+        username: DATADOG_ORG_ADMIN
+        password: '<PASSWORD>'
+        role: SYSADMIN
+        database: ORGANIZATION_USAGE
+        min_collection_interval: 3600

+      - account: example-inc
+        username: DATADOG_ACCOUNT_ADMIN
+        password: '<PASSWORD>'
+        role: DATADOG_ADMIN
+        database: ACCOUNT_USAGE
         min_collection_interval: 43200
     ```

 #### Collecting data for multiple environments